FAQ

 Midwives are guided by the College of Midwives of Ontario document called “Indications for Mandatory Discussion, Consultation and Transfer of Care”, with respect to a client’s medical history or problems that arise during pregnancy.
 If a problem arises during pregnancy, your care may be handled collaboratively with a specialist (usually an obstetrician), or completely transferred to obstetrical care.
 If your care is transferred, your midwife would provide supportive care for you during the labour and birth, and resume caring for you and your baby after the birth, providing all is well.
 Similarly, if your baby develops any problems after the birth, specialist care would be consulted as needed.

 Midwives practicing in Ontario have been educated through various routes.
 The midwives who practiced prior to legislation underwent an assessment process through the Michener Institute of Technology prior to registration.
 Midwives trained in other countries may have their education and training assessed by the College of Midwives of Ontario and be registered after having met standards set by the College.
-The midwives in Thames Valley Midwives are graduates of the Ontario University Midwifery Education Program, a four-year baccalaureate degree which is offered at McMaster, Laurentian and Ryerson Universities or have received formal midwifery training in another jurisdiction and have then had their credentials recognized.
+The midwives in Thames Valley Midwives are graduates of the Ontario University Midwifery Education Program, a four-year baccalaureate degree which is offered at McMaster, and Toronto Universities or have received formal midwifery training in another jurisdiction and have then had their credentials recognized.

 Midwives are trained to handle a variety of emergencies that might occur at the time of birth, and are required to recertify in Neonatal Resuscitation each year to maintain their registration.
 At home births, midwives carry oxygen, resuscitation equipment and drugs to control bleeding.
 Midwives are trained to suture tears and episiotomies.